 You can give your bees some extra protection by placing a piece of oversized plywood ontop of your hive lid.
 Place a rck on top to hold it down.
 See picture on the right side.

-Visit our Gladstone store at
+Visit our Gladstone store:

 17845 SE 82nd Drive,